jbarnette/jbarnette.github.com/_posts/2009-11-10-deploying-to-heroku.markdown

 Deploying to Heroku with `git push` is awesome.
 I'm running a couple of different environments, though, and there's extra stuff that I want to do when I deploy.
+Rake to the rescue!

 ## Some Assumptions